-As Chief Investment Officer of a Christian pension fund, it occurs to me frequently that 25,000 Australians have entrusted their retirement savings to us.
+As the Chief Investment Officer of a Christian superannuation fund, it occurs to me frequently that more than 27,000 Australians have entrusted their retirement savings to us.
 This is a substantial responsibility.

-Our beneficiaries trust that we will work to the utmost of our abilities to ensure they are well-provided for so they can live a fruitful and purposeful retirement.
-In addition, they trust that how we invest their retirement savings between now and their retirement (and even, in many cases, during their retirement) will reflect our shared Christian faith and values.
+Our members trust that we will work to the utmost of our abilities to ensure they are well-provided for so they can live a fruitful and purposeful retirement.
+In addition, they trust that how we invest their retirement savings will reflect our shared Christian faith and values.
 Both of these are complex issues.

-Accordingly, we first seek to draw from biblical principles about the way we invest on behalf of those who have entrusted their money to us.
-This piece outlines some of our thoughts and conclusions.
+At Christian Super, we first seek to draw from biblical principles about the way we invest on behalf our member.
+We outline some of our thoughts and conclusions below.

 The Context of Investing – Christian Stewardship